-Sedans, hatchbacks and minivans: Car tires can fit on almost any size vehicle, but most models are best suited for small hatchbacks, standard minivans or sedans.
+Sedans, hatchbacks and minivans: Passenger tires can fit on almost any size vehicle, but most models are best suited for small hatchbacks, standard minivans or sedans.

-Sports cars: Certain car tires are made with different performance grades, providing an optimal driving experience for sports cars.
+Sports cars: Certain passenger tires are made with different performance grades, providing an optimal driving experience for sports cars.

-Small pickup trucks and SUVs: Some pickup trucks and SUVs are small enough to use passenger or performance graded car tires.
+Small pickup trucks and SUVs: Some pickup trucks and SUVs are small enough to use passenger or performance graded passenger tires.